 What are the different sizes of vinyl records?

-Not exactly.
-The typical weight we use for pressing 12 inch records is 150 grams.
+YES!
+Our standard weight for pressing 12 inch records is 150 grams.
 As far as we’re concerned this is the best compromise of quality and manufacturing efficiency.
-Let us explain: 150 grams is considered a “heavy” weight because it’s heavier than a standard 120 gram weight record.
+Let us explain: 150 grams is heavier than a standard 130 gram record.
 All records degrade the more you play them, but a heavier record is more durable and will generally sound better for a longer time.
-Although some might disagree, we feel that the difference in sound quality between a standard and heavier weight is negligible.
 To us, it’s all about durability and quality.

-If you’re pressing 100 or more 12 inch records then we offer the option of going up to 180 grams.
-What’s the difference?
-Well, 180 grams is so much heavier than the standard weight that it’s considered audiophile grade.
-Most new releases and re-releases you buy in the record stores today are only available in this format.
-They’re just that much more durable than 150 grams.
+We offer the option of going up to 180 grams.
+What’s the difference you ask?
+Well, 180 grams is thicker & heavier than the standard weight record and is usually considered audiophile grade.
+Most major releases you buy in the record stores today are in this format.
 If you’ve ever held a 180 gram record, you’ll know that it feels like a very high quality product.

 Do you create test pressings of records?

-Yes!
-All of our orders come with test pressings for your review.
-In fact, we won’t start manufacturing your order until we receive an OK in writing (email works just fine) from you once you’ve received your test pressings and you’re happy with the result.
+Absolutely!
+All of our combo packages come with test pressings for your review.
+In fact, we won’t start manufacturing your final records until we receive an OK from you in writing (email works just fine too or you can bust out that the old fax machine and send us a thumbs up!).

-How much music can you fit onto a 7 inch record?
-How about a 12 inch record?
+How much music can you fit on a vinyl record?